Farmers Market Collection Sites Operating on Winter Schedules

-Wake County offers four drop-off sites for residents who want to keep food waste out of the landfill, but don't have the capacity to compost at home.
-Food waste collected at the sites is transported to an industrial composting facility.
-Users must remove all food from packaging.
-Plastic bags contaminate the compost, but compostable bags are available for free at each site.
+In addition to the farmers market partners, Wake County Convenience Centers provide three drop-off sites for residents who want to keep food waste out of the landfill but don't have the capacity to compost at home.
+Food waste collected at the sites is transported to an industrial composting facility, and the finished compost is donated to 112 community gardens in the Research Triangle area.

 - Convenience Center #2, 6120 Old Smithfield Road in Apex